ngParty/ng-metadata/docs/API.md

 - `@SkipSelf`

 Also when injecting other controllers there are 2 constrains that must be met:
-- all `@Inject` must be at tail of constuctor arguments call
+- all `@Inject` must be at tail of constructor arguments call
   - we throw explanatory errors if you'll break this rule
 - Injectable has to have the same name as the argument name, which will be bind to controller instance

 *Example:*